datastaxdevs/workshop-ai-as-api/README.md

 pattern this time.
 (You can also try adding `"skip_cache": true` to the body and see what happens to the response).

-Finally, reinstate all lines of the stanza (so far we only had the odd ones!):
+Finally, reinstate all lines of the stanza (so far only the odd ones were passed!):
 ```
 {
   "texts": [